lewagon/dotfiles/01-Ruby/01-Programming-basics/02-Experiment-methods/README.md

 * Google and [Stack Overflow](http://stackoverflow.com/)
 * [The ruby doc](http://ruby-doc.org) when you have some intuition on the name of the method you are looking for.

-When you think you have found the method you are looking for, and you think you know how to use it, use IRB to test this method on a personal example and make this method yours!
+When you think you have found the method you are looking for, and you think you know how to use it, use IRB to test this method on some personal example and make it yours!
 Experimenting on IRB is a crucial step for beginners.

 ## Learning Badges
 Are you able to answer the following questions ?
 If not, you're not ready to move on !

 - How many built-in ruby classes do you know ?
 Which ones ?
-- What's the syntax to call a method on an object ?
+- What's the syntax to call a method on an object of these classes ?
-- What should be the immediate step when you are looking to perform a rather standard operation on a standard ruby object (of class String, Fixnum, Array,..) ?
+- What should be the immediate 1st step when you are looking to perform a standard operation (sorting an array, upcasing a word, etc..) ?
-- What's the second step, to make sure you understand how to call the method you have found before polluting your source code ?
+- What's the second step, to make sure you really understand the method you found ?